Deer Management at Butler Tract

 The University is allowing three hunters associated with Suburban Deer Management to hunt on the Butler Tract.
 This same group has been hunting as part of the town’s deer management program for several years, as well as many other public and private properties in Mercer County and other counties.

-Only one hunter will be on site at any time.
+Only one hunter was on site at any time.
 He will hunt from an elevated tree stand in a wooded portion of the property, at least 20 yards away from any trail, street or walkway.
 Hunters may only use bows and may only shoot at deer that are just below them.
-They will not shoot across fields.
-They will cover the deer and will return after dark to remove them.
+They were not allowed to shoot across fields.
+They covered the deer and returned after dark to remove them.

 How can I be confident that hunters will not pose a threat to people or pets?

-The hunters have been monitoring the area for a several weeks and are familiar with the peak times and sections of Butler where children, adults, and pets walk and play.
-The hunter will be in an elevated tree stand in a wooded area at least 20 yards away from walkways and pathways.
+The hunters monitored the area for a several weeks before hunting and were familiar with the peak times and sections of Butler where children, adults, and pets walk and play.
+The hunter was in an elevated tree stand in a wooded area at least 20 yards away from walkways and pathways.

-These hunters have been culling deer from public parks and private properties in Princeton and throughout Mercer County for many years.
+These hunters have been culling deer from public parks and private properties in Princeton and throughout Mercer County for many years, including Butler Tract last yaer.
 It is rare that anyone even notices them, and there have not been any incidents that have endangered people or pets while the hunters were present.

 Princeton University Office of Environmental Health and Safety and Department of Public Safety have interviewed the hunters and reviewed and approved of their plans.